Resolving installation issues

 If a memory module was disabled by the user or by POST, reseat the memory module; then, run the Setup utility and enable the memory module.

-- Reverse the modules between the channels (of the same processor), and then restart the server.
-If the problem is related to a memory module, replace the failing memory module.NoteWhen PMEMs are installed, only adopt this method in Memory Mode.
+- Reverse the modules between the channels (of the same processor), and then restart the solution.
+If the problem is related to a memory module, replace the failing memory module.NoteWhen DCPMMs are installed, only adopt this method in Memory Mode.

-Re-enable all memory modules using the Setup utility, and then restart the server.
+Re-enable all memory modules using the Setup Utility, and restart the system.

 (Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector.